 - Exit: This state does not contain any actions.
 When Eggplant DAI calls this state, the model run ends.

-Typically, only the Start state and any Normal states you add display on the Model tab workspace.
-The Exception, Cleanup, and Exit states appear only in the Model tree tab.
+Typically, only the Start state and any Normal states you add display on the Model workspace.
+The Exception, Cleanup, and Exit states appear only in the Model Tree tab.

-- Right-click within the Model tab workspace, then select New State from the context menu.
+- Right-click on the workspace, and from the context menu select New State.

 Setting State Properties

 To customize the behavior of your model, you can adjust the properties associated with states.
-To modify a state's properties, select the state in the Model tab, then select the State Properties tab in the right pane.
+To modify a state's properties, select the state in the model.
+The State Properties tab is automatically selected in the right pane ready for editing.